NDTV Criciúma: Digital television

 The station started its digital transmissions in experimental character on July 20, 2016, over UHF channel 28.
 On July 25, it officially launched its digital signal and its local programming fully in high-definition.

 Transition to digital signal

 The station turned off its analog signal, over VHF channel 3, on October 15, 2021.
-The station's digital signal remains on its pre-transition UHF channel 28, using PSIP to display NDTV Criciúma's virtual channel as 3 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 28, using virtual channel 3.